OutSorcerer/evgeniymamchenko.com/_posts/2018-05-30-dual-neural-style-transfer-with-docker-compose.md

 Docker Compose is in turn a tool to run multi-container applications.
 One of its abilities is virtual networks that where we can put our services are visible to each other, but not to outside world.
 In this example Python service should not communicate with user directly so it does not publish any ports to outside and it can only receive requests from .NET Core service which on the contrary publishes port 80 to receive user's requests.

-With Docker and Docker Compose you can launch this application just in minutes without spending much time on environment preparation (which as with CUDA on Windows might be challanging).
+With Docker and Docker Compose you can launch this application just in minutes without spending much time on environment preparation (which as with CUDA on Windows might be challenging).
 You will find the detailed instructions in the Readme file of the corresponding GitLab repository.

 ## Challenges